sagemath/sagecell/README.md

 # Configuration

-1. Go into the ``sage/sagecell`` directory (you are there in the end of the above instructions).
+1. Go into the `sage/sagecell` directory (you are there in the end of the above instructions).
-2. Copy ``config_default.py`` to ``config.py``.
+2. Copy `config_default.py` to `config.py`.
-3. Edit ``config.py`` according to your needs.
-Of particular interest are ``host`` and ``username`` entries of the ``_default_config`` dictionary: you should be able to SSH to ``username@host`` *without typing in a password*.
-For example, by default, it assumes you can do ``ssh localhost`` without typing in a password.
+3. Edit `config.py` according to your needs.
+Of particular interest are `host` and `username` entries of the `_default_config` dictionary: you should be able to SSH to `username@host` *without typing in a password*.
+For example, by default, it assumes you can do `ssh localhost` without typing in a password.
 Unless you are running a private and **firewalled** server for youself, you’ll want to change this to a more restrictive account; otherwise **anyone will be able to execute any code under your username**.
 You can set up a passwordless account using SSH: type “ssh passwordless login” into Google to find lots of guides for doing this, like http://www.debian-administration.org/articles/152.
+You may also wish to adjust `db_config["uri"]` (make the database files readable *only* by the trusted account).
 4. Start the server via

     ```bash
-    ../sage web_server.py
+    ../sage web_server.py [-p <PORT_NUMBER>]
     ```

-    and stop it by pressing ``Ctrl+C`` in the same terminal.
+    where the default `<PORT_NUMBER>` is `8888` and go to `http://localhost:<PORT_NUMBER>` to use the Sage Cell server.

-Once again: **the default configuration is not secure**, so you'll need to do more work to harden the system to open it up to outside users.
-But at least the above instructions should get you up and running for a personal/development server.
-See the [Advanced Installation](doc/advanced_installation.rst) guide for more details about configuring and running a server.
+    When you want to shut down the server, press `Ctrl-C` in the same terminal.

 # License